 $query = "SELECT * FROM users where id = $id";

 with no less harmful result:

 SELECT * FROM users WHERE id =1;DROP TABLE users; -- '

-Call it injection again?
-Yet again wrong.
-It's improperly formatted numeric literal.
-Be it properly formatted one, a honest
+Call it an injection again?
+Wrong yet again.
+It's an improperly formatted numeric literal.
+Be it properly formatted, an honest

 SELECT * FROM users where id = 1

 But the point is, we need to format out queries anyway - no matter if there is any danger or not.
 Say there was no Bobby Tables around, but an honest girl named

 Sarah O'Hara - who would never get into a class if we donít format our query, simply because the statement

 INSERT INTO users SET name='Sarah O'Hara'

 So we have to format just for sake of it.
 Not for Bobby but for Sarah.
 That is the point.